balooox/panda_gym_move/PandaPickAndPlaceAndMove/README.md

 pip install sb3-contrib
 ```

-Because of the fast developing paste in the reinforcement learing sector the safer way is to use the
+Because of the fast developing paste in the reinforcement learning sector the safer way is to use the
 `docs/requirements.txt` file.
 Run conda `conda create --name <env> --file <this file>`